react-native-webrtc/react-native-webrtc/Documentation/AndroidInstallation.md

 };
 ```

-Once screen capturing has finished you should then stop the foreground service.
+Once the screen capturing session has finished you should stop the ongoing foreground service.
-Usually you'd run a notification cancellation function but as the service is involved, instead run the following.
+Usually you'd run a notification cancellation but as the service is involved, run the following instead.

 ```javascript
 try {